maite-marques/maite-marques/README.md

 #### Let's have some fun :grin: !

 - :dog:  I love dog's, and animals in general.
-- :earth_americas:  I hope some day the world will be a better place to live.
+- :earth_americas:  I hope the world will be a better place to live.
 - :camera:  I love movies and series..
 I :heart: Netflix.
-- :world_map:  I want to travel around the world.
+- :world_map:  I like to travel abroad.

 #### Contact me :raised_hand: